 Veterans of the U.S. Armed Forces, as well as their dependents, may be eligible to receive one or more educational benefits from the U.S. Department of Veterans Affairs.
 In addition, all eligible veterans regardless of benefit use, and military/veteran dependents actively using Chapter 33, Chapter 35 or Fry Scholarship benefits, will be eligible for in-state tuition regardless of residency.
 Visit https://admissions.psu.edu/info/future/military.

 Find out how to receive Penn State Credits for your military experience.

 Veteran students must complete an application for benefits to determine eligibility.
 Visit the U.S. Department of Veteran Affairs about G.I.
 Bill® Benefits.
 Once you have your Certificate of Eligibility letter from the VA, then you can submit the Certification Request Form--now through LionPath!!

-*Please do not send the School Certifying Official any paper form we've used in the past.
+*Please do not send any paper forms to the School Certifying Official.

 Adult and Veteran Study Lounge